-Having a tuning partner is one of the best ways to get value from your on-water practice sessions but in these times of no racing, fewer boats out sailing and social distancing, keeping your skills sharp probably means solo training.
+Having a tuning partner is one of the best ways to get value from your on-water practice sessions.
+In these times of no racing, and fewer boats out sailing, keeping your skills sharp means solo training.

 Before you head out, it’s important to have a plan but it is just as important to have a debrief when you hit the beach.
 The debrief is where you can go over what went right or wrong and what you need to do to get even better.
 Make notes and refer to them when you are planning further training.